 Scrooge What will become of him Tiny Tim?
 Christmas Present What's this?
 Concern over a sick child?
 Have you taken leave of your senses?
 Scrooge Don't mock me, Spirit.
 Is the child very sick?
 Not that it's of any great importance to me whether he is or not but is he?
 Christmas Present Well, of course he's sick!
 Scrooge You mean he's seriously ill?
 Will he live?
-Christmas Present stares caustically down at Scrooge who gets angry well, will he?
+Christmas Pres ent stares caustically down at Scrooge who gets angry well, will he?
 Christmas Present What does it matter to you, Ebenezer Scrooge?
 If he is going to die, then he had better do it, and decrease Both the surplus population!
-Scrooge hangs his head to hear his own words quoted.
-Focus back to the Cratchits fo end of the song Cratchits Then the beautiful day that I dream about Would be here and now.
-Christmas Present Of course the boy will die!
-Unless the future changes in an unforeseen fashion.
-But who are you to decide who is surplus?
-I suspect there are many of the opinion that it is you who are surplus!
-Scrooge I should like to go home now.
-Christmas Present No. We have one last call to make.
-Touch my robe.
+Scrooge hangs end of the song his head to hear his own words quoted.
+Focus back to the Cratchits for the Cratchits Then the beautiful day that I dream about